Jennings–Gallagher House

-Jennings–Gallagher House is a historic building in California, Pennsylvania.

-It is at 429 Wood Street, the corner of Fifth and Wood Streets, California Borough, Washington County, Pennsylvania.
+The Jennings–Gallagher House is an historic American building that is located at the corner of Fifth and Wood Streets, at 429 Wood Street, in California, Pennsylvania.

+It retains its original woodwork, stained glass and fireplaces.

+History and architectural features

-It is a colonial revival house, built in 1903 by Jonathan Winnett Jennings, a Methodist minister from the Monongahela Valley.
+A colonial revival-style house, it was built in 1903 by Jonathan Winnett Jennings, a Methodist minister from the Monongahela Valley.
 The house stayed in the Jennings family until 1919; in 1930 when it was acquired by the Gallagher family.
 Charles Gallagher was the general superintendent of the Allied Chemical Corporation at Newell, Pennsylvania, a director of People's National Bank and a Trustee of California University of Pennsylvania.

-In 1993, it was left to the Historical Society.
+In 1993, it was donated to the Historical Society.
 The house is designated as a historic residential landmark/farmstead by the Washington County History & Landmarks Foundation.
-It retains its original woodwork, stained glass and fireplaces.